saucelabs/cypress-junit-plugin/README.md

 ## Contributing

-We welcome contributions to the `@saucelabs/cypress-junit-plugin`!
-Please read our contributing guidelines for more information on how to get involved.
+Contributions to the `@saucelabs/cypress-junit-plugin` are welcome!
+Check out our contributing guidelines for more information on how to participate.

 ## Support

-If you encounter any issues or have questions about using the plugin, please file an issue on our GitHub repository.
+If you run into any issues or have questions about the plugin, feel free to open an issue on our GitHub repository.

 ## License